 Data Systems Analysis and Visualizations

-The United States Agency for International Development generously supports this program.
+The United States Agency for International Development (USAID) generously supports this program.
 Founding partners are Texas Tech University, The George Washington University, and West Virginia University.
 Arizona State University is the lead fiscal and administrative partner, in collaboration with TTU, GWU and WVU.

 Director, Principal Investigator